Nike-Inc/gimme-aws-creds/README.md

   - sms - OTP via SMS message
   - web - DUO uses localhost webbrowser to support push|call|passcode
   - passcode - DUO uses `OKTA_MFA_CODE` or `--mfa-code` if set, or prompts user for passcode(OTP).
+  - question - Secret to the security question

 - resolve_aws_alias - y or n.
 If yes, gimme-aws-creds will try to resolve AWS account ids with respective alias names (default: n).
 This option can also be set interactively in the command line using `-r` or `--resolve` parameter
 - include_path - (optional) Includes full role path to the role name in AWS credential profile name. (default: n).
 If `y`: `<acct>-/some/path/administrator`.
 If `n`: `<acct>-administrator`